The College of Arts and Sciences hosts a number of high-quality graduate programs

 (M.P.A), Master of Music (M.M.), and Doctor of Philosophy (Ph.D.) degrees.

-General information on admission to graduate programs is available from the Admissions Office.
-Many programs have specific graduate admissions requirements and information as well; please consult the program you are interested in for details.
+General information on admission to graduate programs is available from the Graduate School.
+Many programs have specific graduate admissions requirements and deadlines; please consult the Admissions Office and the program you are interested in for details.

 M.S. in Biology Program Website

 With concentrations in both creative writing and in literature, the Master of Arts degree program in English meets the needs of students pursuing the M.A. degree to further their career and creative goals, as well as those of students pursuing the M.A. degree as they work toward entering a Ph.D. program and a career in university teaching.
 The M.A. degree serves such career tracks as junior college or secondary-school teaching and writing or editing in the business or corporate community.

 The Master of Science in Environmental Toxicology is an interdisciplinary program that teaches students the biochemical and physiological processes resulting from the interaction between toxic compounds and the biosphere.
 Students learn how to identify, evaluate, test, and control air and water pollutants and toxic substances in preparation for work in industrial settings, or for pursuing a Ph.D. in Toxicology or related areas.